business dispute arbitration in Mc Queeney, Texas 78123

 The Arbitration Proceedings: Held over two days in December 2023, the arbitration brought forth detailed contracts, delivery logs, emails, and expert testimony on lumber quality and construction timelines.
 Thornton’s team demonstrated the unforeseen equipment failure was documented promptly and that Alvarez’s requested specifications were ambiguous, leading to delays.
 Alvarez showed how late deliveries escalated their project costs by over $60,000.

-The Outcome: In January 2024, the arbitrator ruled that Thornton Timber Supplies had indeed breached the delivery schedule but acknowledged mitigating circumstances.
+The Outcome: In January 2024, the arbitrator ruled that Thornton the claimant had indeed breached the delivery schedule but acknowledged mitigating circumstances.
 The final award required Thornton to pay Alvarez a $25,000 penalty and provide an additional 10,000 board feet at a 15% discounted rate to complete the project.
 Alvarez was instructed to release the withheld $75,000 minus the penalty.
 Both parties were responsible for their own arbitration fees.

 Aftermath and Lessons: The arbitration ended with a workable compromise, preserving business relations in the close-knit Mc Queeney community.
 Thornton immediately invested in new equipment and hired additional staff to avoid future delays, while Alvarez revised contract templates to specify clearer materials requirements.